Post-Master’s Fellow

 Job duties include but are not limited to:

-• The provision of clinical services including conducting diagnostic assessments, treatment planning, psychotherapy, and discharge planning for patients of the clinic
+• Provide psychological services including diagnostic assessment, treatment planning, psychotherapy, and discharge planning

-• Adherence to directives by applicable direct supervisors
+• Adhere to additional directives by applicable direct and indirect supervisors

 • Other duties as assigned